-DJD Architects are excited to see initial work beginning on the mixed use regeneration project at Rose Avenue, Tolladine, Worcester.
+DJD Architects are excited to see the progress of the mixed use regeneration project at Rose Avenue, Tolladine, Worcester for Platform Housing Group.

 The area had fallen into a poor state of repair as small shops had closed or moved away, leaving vacant units which could not be let to become a target for crime and anti-social behaviour.